All states in Australia have strict legislation relating to smoke alarms in residential rental properties.

 It is your legal responsibility to ensure all State and Federal legislation associated with your investment property are complied with.
 The maintenance required is outside the expertise of property managers as it must be completed to rigorous standards.

-The landlord is responsible to ensure that smoke alarms are installed and maintained in all rental properties.
+The residential rental provider is responsible to ensure that smoke alarms are installed and maintained in all rental properties.
 To protect you from fines and potential litigation, we must obtain proof in writing that your property complies with current legislation

 Should you prefer to use an external contractor for the servicing of your smoke alarms we can recommend Smoke Alarm Solutions.
 They will attend your property as often as necessary during the year to ensure your property remains compliant throughout the year for $99.